amirragab-ds/Linear-Regression-using-Python-and-Sklearn/README.md

 Overview
 --------
-This project aims to introduce begginers to ML using linear regression and the California Housing Prices Dataset.
+This project aims to introduce beginners to ML using linear regression and the California Housing Prices Dataset.
 We will train and evaluate two linear regression models using the scikit-learn library to understand the underlying patterns in the data and predict house prices.

 Dataset Description
 -------------------